liuliu/sdtri/README.md

 	llvm-dis tests/gcd.v.bc -o tests/gcd.v.ll

-Comparing the lines of code for tests/gcd.v.ll and tests/gcd.ll, you can see tets/gcd.v.ll has less lines of code.
+Comparing the lines of code for tests/gcd.v.ll with tests/gcd.ll, you can see tets/gcd.v.ll has less lines of code.

 Now, to compile the stripped down program, go to ./tests directory: